Sen. McCain’s farewell carries message for Trump

 Bush acknowledged their tense history but said it eased after he left office.
 “In recent years, we sometimes talked of that intense period like football players remembering a big game,” he said.
 “In the process, rivalry melted away.
 In the end, I got to enjoy one of life’s great gifts: the friendship of John McCain.
 And I will miss him.”

 The service capped days of public tributes following events in Arizona on Thursday and the U.S. Capitol the next day.
-McCain’s flag-draped coffin was taken by motorcade Saturday morning from Capitol Hill to the cathedral, stopping along the way at the Vietnam Veterans Memorial, where his wife, Cindy McCain, laid a wreath in honor of her husband, whose 5 ½ years of captivity during that war vaulted him to national prominence.
+McCain’s flag-draped coffin was taken by motorcade Saturday morning from Capitol Hill to the cathedral.
+It stopped along the way at the Vietnam Veterans Memorial, where his wife, Cindy McCain, laid a wreath in honor of her husband, whose 5 ½ years of captivity during that war vaulted him to national prominence.

 At the cathedral, the coffin was brought into the vast chamber and a bell tolled.
 The U.S. Naval Academy Glee Club and Navy Band Brass Ensemble performed music that included the Navy Hymn, “My Country, ’Tis of Thee,” “Amazing Grace” and “America the Beautiful.”